GM-Samuelstein/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 <h1 align="center">TASKS</h1>

 <h2>0.
 Positive anything is better than negative nothing</h2>
 This <a href="https://github.com/holbertonschool/0x01.py/blob/master/0-positive_or_negative_py">program</a> will assign a random signed number to the variable <code>number</code> each time it is executed.
-Complete the source code in order to print whether the number stored in the variable <code>number</code> is positive or negative. <br>
+Complete the source code in order to print whether the number stored in the variable <code>number</code> is positive or negative.
 <ul>
   <li>The variable <code>number</code> will store a different value every time you will run this program.</li>
   <li>You don’t have to understand what <code>import</code>, <code>random. randint</code> do.
 Do not touch this code.</li>